 “The public may think there’s no money available,” Melchior said.

-The Outdoor Heritage Fund gets a percentage of oil and gas production taxes.
-The goal is to restore land affected by energy production and to develop such things as fish and wildlife habitat and outdoor recreation areas.
+The fund is supported by energy production taxes.
+Its goal is to restore land affected by energy production, and develop wildlife habitat and outdoor recreation areas.

 Information from: Bismarck Tribune, http://www.bismarcktribune.com